-We have stated that the goal of this series is that we become more like God, more godly, more Christlike - this would be the character of the new spiritual you.
+We have stated that the goal of this book is that we become more like God, more godly, more Christlike - this would be the character of the new spiritual you.
 Another question is, "Why this goal or purpose?"

-The answer is that it fulfills the purpose of our lives (Why am I here?)
+The answer would be the following: this goal fulfills the purpose of our lives (Why am I here?)

 7But we have this treasure in earthen vessels, so that the surpassing greatness of the power will be of God and not from ourselves; 8we are afflicted in every way, but not crushed; perplexed, but not despairing; 9persecuted, but not forsaken; struck down, but not destroyed; 10always carrying about in the body the dying of Jesus, so that the life of Jesus also may be manifested in our body.
 11For we who live are constantly being delivered over to death for Jesus' sake, so that the life of Jesus also may be manifested in our mortal flesh.

 We are studying disciplines that help us in this spiritual transformation:

 - Intimacy - consciously drawing near to God.